sww1235/Personal_Website/wiki/build-script-notes-vault-mki.md

 2. If the hard drives are new, Test hard drives with `sudo badblocks -b 4096 -wsv /dev/da* > da*.log`, replacing * with the number for each HDD.
 This will take a while depending on the size of the hard drives.
+TODO: add in instructions to import an existing pool.

 3. Add the following line to `/etc/rc.conf`, then start the service manually `sudo service zfs start` so you don't have to reboot.